mihirchronicles/mihirchronicles.github.io/content/bookshelf/creative-confidence.md

 ## III.
 Quotes

-- Creative confidence is like a muscle—it can be strengthened and nurtured through effort and experience.
+- Creative confidence is like a muscle-it can be strengthened and nurtured through effort and experience.
 Our goal is to help build that confidence in you.
 - Creative confidence is a way of seeing that potential and your place in the world more clearly, unclouded by anxiety and doubt.
 - We think of creativity as using your imagination to create something new in the world.
 - In the business world, creativity manifests itself as innovation.
-- For the people we've worked with, opening up the flow of creativity is like discovering that you've been driving a car with the emergency brake on—and suddenly experiencing what it feels like when you release the brake and can drive freely.
+- For the people we've worked with, opening up the flow of creativity is like discovering that you've been driving a car with the emergency brake on-and suddenly experiencing what it feels like when you release the brake and can drive freely.
 - In our experience, _everybody_ is the creative type.
 - Creative energy is one of our most precious resources.
 - A growth mindset is a passport to new adventures.